 Rachel is the Regional Special Education Network Director and Special Education Coordinator at CESA 7.
 Rachel provides technical support to districts related to Individualized Education Plans.
 She also provides professional development for teachers and paraprofessionals on a variety of topics.
 Prior to this role, she worked as an elementary cross-categorical special education teacher and then left the classroom to provide program support and coaching.
 She started her work with the RPIC project as a district internal coach.
 She is excited for her role as an external coach for the Research to Practice for Inclusive Communities grant, so that she can continue to grow the capacity of LEA's to implement Inclusive Learning Communities which create opportunities for access, engagement, and progress for ALL students.

 Stephanie is the Director of Professional Development at CESA 8.
 Prior to joining the team at CESA, she spent ten years as a building-level administrator and eight years as a classroom teacher.
 She loves the diversity of her work and finds particular joy in the areas of data and assessment literacy, classroom management, and educator development and support.
 She is excited about the opportunity to be part of the Research to Practice Inclusive Communities Project so that she can support LEAs in the growth of their Inclusive Learning Community practices which will lead to improved outcomes for ALL students.

-Katie Rein - CESA 9
+April Schofield - CESA 9